PIX11 finds potentially dangerous bacteria in bathroom hand dryers citywide

 The manufacturer of Xlerator said:

 "Excel Dryer is committed to providing hygienic, sustainable and cost-effective hand drying solutions that people can depend on.
 As with any piece of equipment or fixture in a restroom, like sinks or toilets, hand dryers must be properly cleaned and maintained to achieve their intended performance.
 Our product manuals, shipped with each product and available online, contain instructions for proper cleaning and maintenance.
 We have reached out to the location to review the proper care instructions and inform them about our available hygiene accessories including a HEPA filtration system and antimicrobial wall guards.
-It is of the upmost importance that all our customers are pleased with our products and that they are performing properly."
+It is of the upmost importance that all our customers are pleased with our products and that they are performing properly.
+Without knowing the science or methodology used in the testing, we cannot comment further, but would be very interested to learn how the study was performed.
+In addition, here is a link to the product manual which details cleaning instructions, for your convenience."

-The Dyson Airblade is built to contain a HEPA filter and the responsibility is on the businesses to change the filters according to guidelines set by Dyson.
+The Dyson Airblade is built to contain a HEPA filter and it's the responsibility of businesses to change the filters according to guidelines set by Dyson.

-Dyson made the following statement:
+Dyson issued the following statement:

 "Dyson Airblade TM hand dryers are proven hygienic by university research, and are the solution to environmentally impactful paper towels.
 When Dyson Airblade TM hand dryers are maintained in accordance with our cleaning recommendations, microbes on the machine surface will not be an issue.
 Swabbing any washroom surface is likely to reveal microbes, illustrating the importance of regular cleaning.
 We’re supporting the locations mentioned to make things right."

-“The organisms we found are found inside of us so obviously when you go into the bathroom and people are doing their business that bacteria is shed,” said Iuzzolino.

-The most common bacteria discovered in our samples like klebsiella and enterobacter can be found in fecal matter.
-They can lead to a range of illnesses – respiratory, skin, eye, abdominal infections - even septicemia, a blood infection.
-Scientists stress people with compromised immune systems or children or the elderly are more susceptible to these so-called “opportunistic organisms.”
+The most common bacteria discovered in the samples, like klebsiella and enterobacter, can be found in fecal matter.
+They can lead to a range of illnesses: respiratory, skin, eye, abdominal infections, even septicemia, a blood infection.

+Scientists stress that people with compromised immune systems, children or the elderly are more susceptible to these so-called “opportunistic organisms.”

-“As an example someone who has an open cut on their skin and bacteria gets in you could get a skin infection,” said Iuzzolino.
+“As an example, someone who has an open cut on their skin and bacteria gets in, you could get a skin infection,” Iuzzolino said.
 “Some of what we tested was really very clean compared to some that we tested that were pretty inundated with microorganisms.”

-The microbiologist we spoke with said the silver lining, more dangerous bacteria like e-coli or salmonella was not found those.
-Still, the counts on the bacteria we did find was very high.
+The microbiologist PIX11 spoke with said the silver lining is that more dangerous bacteria like E. coli or Salmonella were not found.
+Still, the levels of bacteria were very high.

-Without knowing the science or methodology used in the testing, we cannot comment further, but would be very interested to learn how the study was performed.

-In addition, here is a link to the product manual which details cleaning instructions, for your convenience.